OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) with the ***admin*** credentials to your Microsoft 365 tenancy.
 For example, **MyName@contoso.onmicrosoft.com**.
-1. Select the **App registrations** icon.
+1. Select **App registrations**.
 If you don't see the icon, search for "app registration" in the search bar.

     :::image type="content" source="../images/azure-portal-select-app-registration.png" alt-text="The Azure portal home page.":::